groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/basic-usage/_index.md

 ## Articles in this section

-Let’s review common usage scenarios when source document "sample.docx" is stored at a local drive and you want to convert it to HTML, PNG, JPG, or PDF.
+Let’s review common usage scenarios when source document `sample.docx` is stored at a local drive and you want to convert it to HTML, PNG, JPG, or PDF.